reacli/cli/README.md

 ### CLI features

-You can also use **Reacli** to directly configure what you want and win some time.
+You can also use **Reacli** to directly configure what you want and save some time.

 Today, **Reacli** enables to create: